 The growth and development that is occurring also raises issues with the availability of car parking in precincts.
-This issue can be addressed through the broader precinct planning work by Council and through encouraging alternative transport modes to private vehicles.
+This issue can be addressed through the broader precinct planning work by Council and through encouraging alternative transport modes over private vehicles.
 It needs to be recognised that on-street parking within precincts is generally limited and needs to be considered along with other competing expectations for road space to be used for improved pedestrian spaces and greenery.

 Yarra's economic performance and growth highlights the significant role these precincts have in Melbourne's inner-metropolitan economy.
-The clustering of businesses is also bring about specialisations with the knowledge and technology and the creative industries sectors evident.
-Strengthening the profile and understanding of the role of Yarra's precincts with State and Federal Government would help consolidate their positions and attract government support.
+Clustering of businesses can bring about specialisations, and this is particularly evident in the knowledge and technology and the creative industries.
+Working with state and federal governments to ensure they understand the importance of the role of Yarra's precincts in the innovation and growth of these industries, would help consolidate precincts' positions and attract future government support.
 Already Yarra has an established network of co-working and co-sharing facilities that are responding to the demand for diverse work preferences.
 In addition, they are helping to address the wider issue of work space affordability for some types of businesses and for start-ups.
 Affordability can have an impact on the mix of businesses (types and size) in Yarra's employment precincts.
 The state government is undertaking work that is starting to consider this issue and response measures that could be used to retain affordable work spaces.
-There is the opportunity for Yarra to be involved with this work.
+There is opportunity for Yarra to work with the Victorian Government on programs that address the issue of how to retain affordable work spaces.